robin-raymond/zax.io/enums.md

 // underlying type is the same value as its enumeration counterpart bitValue := fruitInBasket as U8

-// The `cast` operator must be used to convert the enumeration to
+// The `unsafe as` operator must be used to convert the enumeration to
 // other intrinsic numerical type other than a than the type matching
-// underlying enumeration type bitValueInInt := fruitInBasket cast Integer
+// underlying enumeration type bitValueInInt := fruitInBasket unsafe as Integer

 // ERROR: Direct conversion from the enumeration to a non-underlying intrinsic
 // type is not allowed even if the destination numerical type conversion would